thalber/CR/entries/CR.IC20.md

 Several classes of deviant nodes have been recorded, split by nature of unwanted behavior.

+Class 0 - miscellaneous malfunctions.
+This is a category that contains all behaviors too rare to warrant their own specific categories.

 Class 1 - hardware wear.
 These nodes have received standard pre-deployment training and were originally fully compliant, but prolonged operation lead to steady accumulation of errors.
 Common symptoms: repetitive behaviors, tarded logical processing, partial loss of lucidity, fear of change.
 If performed early enough, hardware repairs can revert the symptoms.

 Class 1 deviants are harmless.
 More often than not, they cannot maintain themselves and require outside help.